UPPS 08.01.15 - Scheduling of J. C. Kellam Building 11th Floor (Reed Brantley Parr and Regents' Rooms)

 A security deposit for events hosted by off-campus individuals or organizations or private events is due to the VPFSS 30 working days from the date the invoice is supplied to the client or the room will be cancelled.
 The security deposit will be assessed by the VPFSS for half of the total estimated charges.
 Payments are accepted in the form of cash and check.

 PROCEDURES FOR SCHEDULING THE 11TH FLOOR OF THE J. C. KELLAM BUILDING

 Room setup and equipment requirements must be submitted with the reservation form.
-Room setup diagrams may be obtained from the VPFSS office.
+Room setup diagrams may be obtained from the VPFSS website.
 All setups are done by Materials Management staff.
 The responsible party shall assume the financial liability of the setup fees.
 There is no standard setup in the Reed Brantley Parr Room, all setups are special.